-The American Civil Rights Union (ACRU) is dedicated to protecting the civil rights of all Americans by publicly advancing a Constitutional understanding of our essential rights and freedoms.
-The ACRU monitors and counters organizations that threaten our Constitutional rights.
-It files amicus briefs in critical civil rights cases, and defends the Constitution in print and broadcast media and on the Internet.
-The ACRU is committed to ensuring that those who believe in traditional moral values remain free to hold, express, teach and practice those beliefs—not just in their homes, but in their businesses and the public square as well.
+The ACRU litigates to enforce clean voter registration rolls, files amicus briefs in critical civil rights cases and defends the Constitution in print/broadcast media and on the Internet.
+The ACRU is committed to ensuring that those who believe in traditional moral values remain free to hold, express, teach and practice those beliefs—not just in their homes but also in their businesses and in the public square.

 The ACRU believes that the U.S. Constitution, including the Bill of Rights, is the greatest legal document ever written by man.
 The ACRU believes that election integrity is imperative to sustain our democratic system and stands against harmful, anti-constitutional ideologies that have taken hold in our nation’s courts, law schools and bureaucracies.
 While others promote entitlements and immoral license in the name of “liberties” and “identity” politics, the ACRU defends the civil rights for all set forth at America’s founding.